Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 Life Insurance & Vaping

-30 Year Old Female Smoker in Average Health:
+30-Year-Old Female Smoker in Average Health:

-While those numbers may not seem wildly different over 30 years the nonsmoker saves $12,690!
+While those numbers may not seem wildly different over 30 years, the nonsmoker saves $12,690!

-30 Year Old Female Smoker in EXCELLENT Health:
+30-Year-Old Female Smoker in EXCELLENT Health:

 Let’s see if health matters if you are a smoker.
-If that same smoking client came to see me in excellent shape would she pay less?
+If that same smoking client came to see me in excellent shape, would she pay less?

 Nope – not that much.

-43 Year Old Male Smoker in Average Health:
+43-Year-Old Male Smoker in Average Health:

-If he didn’t smoke his premiums with RBC are $118.34.
+If he didn’t smoke, his premiums with RBC would be $118.34.

-So you can see how this can get out of hand right?
+So you can see how this can get out of hand, right?

 Is it worth it?

-Take Heart!
-There Are Some Solutions For Smokers
+Smoking and Life Insurance: There Are Some Solutions For Smokers

-If you need life insurance and you’re a smoker DON’T put off getting covered until you quit smoking.
+If you need life insurance and you’re a smoker, DON’T put off getting covered until you quit smoking.
 In my experience, this is never a good idea and may leave your family unprotected if a worst-case scenario unfolds.

 The good part about this approach is you’re covered throughout.